Weather Ready Research Reports

 WR10 | Sheltering Behavior During the December 2021 Tornado in Mayfield, Kentucky (2023)

-John Mathias, Brandi Skipalis, Sanoop Valappanandi, Tisha Holmes, David Lafontant, Eren Erman Ozguven, Onur Alisan, Mehmet Kaya, Tyler McCreary, Efraim Roxas, Austin Bush
+John Mathias, Brandi Skipalis, Sanoop Valappanandi, Tisha Holmes, David Lafontant, Eren Erman Ozguven, Onur Alisan, Mehmet Kaya, Tyler McCreary, Efraim Roxas, and Austin Bush

 WR9 | Risk Messaging During Syndemics: Hurricane Laura and COVID-19 (2022)